Dog Eye Infections: Common Symptoms, Causes, and Treatment

 Facial Structures

-Certain dog breeds are more likely to develop eye infections because of their facial anatomy.
-Dogs with bulging eyes and brachycephalic facial structures are more prone to eye infections because they have trouble with tear drainage and are exposed to airborne particles more.
+Certain dog breeds are more prone to developing eye infections because of their facial structures.
+Brachycephalic breeds, for instance, have prominent eyes and flat faces, causing trouble with tear drainage and making the eyes susceptible to infection.

-Breeds commonly affected by eye issues include Great Danes, Cocker Spaniels, Chow Chows, and Saint Bernards
+Breeds commonly affected by eye issues include Great Danes, Cocker Spaniels, Saint Bernards, and Chow Chows.

 Does your dog have any eye trouble?